JulianOstmo/BerlinClock_BrownBelt/docs/TECHDEBT.md

-- BerlinClock doesn't currently use its input parameter
 - eslint disable in BerlinClock
 - need an E2E test to check for a 200 response status when hitting `/time`